-Taiwanna Travel is a magazine-style site which covers a huge wealth of travel related subjects for those looking to get out and explore all that Taiwan has to offer.
-Of particular interest to myself (and presumably readers of this site), are their collections of articles related to hiking, biking and places of natural beauty.
+Taiwanna Travel is a magazine-style site which covers a huge wealth of travel-related subjects for those looking to get out and explore all that Taiwan has to offer.
+Of particular interest to me (and presumably readers of this site), are their collections of articles related to hiking, biking and places of natural beauty.

 A guide to all of the waterfalls (and some hikes) in Taiwan (and a few outside) that I’ve visited.

 A wealth of information on the waterfalls of Taiwan and how to get there.
 (Hasn’t been recently updated.)

 The Taoyuan area’s list of government sanctioned ‘leisure walks’.
 You can also use this page to search a wide range of other attractions (including 13 different factory tours and three farms – one of which offers a rose garden which exhibits romance and competitive cup stacking).
 They give a lot of background detail about the locations which is pretty interesting.
 And the English is mostly not bad.

 The park has a general website which I’ve found to be not that useful, however, this concise PDF contains a list of the popular routes and all of the technical information you need regarding buses, tourist centres, food.